RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Methods

+Adaptive attention mechanisms have been proposed for domains with nonstationary data, such as video~\cite{chen2021regionvit}.
+These mechanisms are based on learnable kernels to modulate the attention based on local context.
+Further, a sliding window attention was introduced to capture local structure~\cite{zhu2021long}, while a hierarchical attention across multiple timescales was employed~\cite{yang2016hierarchical}.
+Non-stationary Transformers~\cite{liu2022non} introduce series stationary and nonstationary attention to handle distribution shifts in time series forecasting.
+FEDformer~\cite{zhou2022fedformer} employs frequency-enhanced decomposed architectures to capture both seasonal and trend patterns in nonstationary signals.
+Crossformer~\cite{zhang2023crossformer} utilizes dimension-segment-wise attention to capture cross-time and cross-dimension dependencies.
+Motivated by these works and nonstationary nature of neural activity~\cite{chestek2011long}, we introduce a context-based attention mechanism via learnable convolution kernels~\cite{gulati2020conformer} applied to global attention scores to capture local temporal structure.
+This mechanism incorporates historical context and attention pooling into the attention computation.
+We also illustrate the attention steps (cyan color) in Figure~\ref{Figure 4: Schematic of the components of RPNT}.

-\textbf{Context Generation:} Given a batch neural input $\mathbf{x} \in \mathbb{R}^{B \times T \times D}$ and historical data $\mathbf{H}_{\text{hist}} \in \mathbb{R}^{B \times T_{\text{hist}} \times D}$ containing only past timesteps, we generate a context vector through attention pooling:
+\textbf{Context Generation.} Given a batch neural input $\mathbf{x} \in \mathbb{R}^{B \times T \times D}$ and historical data $\mathbf{H}_{\text{hist}} \in \mathbb{R}^{B \times T_{\text{hist}} \times D}$ containing only past timesteps, we generate a context vector through attention pooling:

 We note that $T_{\text{hist}} \subseteq T$.
-In practice, one can simple use $T_{\text{hist}} = T$ for considering up-to-date historical data as the context history for the generation of convolution kernels.
-Another computationally efficient choice for $T_{\text{hist}}$ is to use receding windows, e.g., we will use the most recent K time bines.
-In this work, we use the first implementation for simplicity.
+In practice, a simple choice for $T_{\text{hist}}$ is $T_{\text{hist}} = T$, which uses the available historical data to generate the convolution kernels.
+A more computationally efficient alternative is to use a receding window, $T_{\text{recede}}$, e.g., the most recent $K$ time bins.
+In this work, we use the first option due to its simplicity.

-\textbf{Dynamic Kernel Generation:} We parameterize the context vector to generate 2D convolution kernels for each attention head:
+\textbf{Dynamic kernel generation.} We parameterize the context vector using MLP layers to generate 2D convolution kernels for each attention head

-where $h \in [1, H]$ indexes attention heads and $(K_1, K_2)$ are hyperparameters for convolution kernel dimensions.
+where $h \in [1, H]$ indexes the attention heads and $(K_1, K_2)$ are hyperparameters defining the kernel dimensions.

-\textbf{Kernel-Enhanced Attention:} As the last step, we apply a 2D convolution kernel after calculating the standard attention matrix for better capturing the local attention relationship:
+\textbf{Kernel-enhanced attention.} Finally, we apply a 2D convolution kernel after calculating the standard attention matrix to further capture the local attention structure